Kurento/kurento/source/Architecture.rst

 Content sessions for real time communications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Stream Oriented GE allows the establishment of real time multimedia
+Kurento allows the establishment of real time multimedia
 session between a peer client and the Media Server directly through the
 use of RTP/RTCP or through WebRTC.
 In addition, the Media Server can be
 used to act as media proxy for making possible the communication among
-different peer clients, which are mediated by the Stream Oriented GE
+different peer clients, which are mediated by the kurento
 infrastructure.
 Hence, the GE can act as a conference bridge (Multipoing
 Control Unit), as a machine-to-machine communication system, as a video
 call recording system, etc. As shown in the picture, the client exposes